Doddington, Cheshire: Governance

+Doddington was formerly a township in the parish of Wybunbury, from 1866 Doddington was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Doddington and District".

 Doddington Park

 The 18th-century mansion of Doddington Hall, by Samuel Wyatt, is located within the parish.
 The park falls mainly within Doddington, with parts in the adjacent civil parishes of Bridgemere and Hunsterson.
 It was landscaped by Capability Brown and includes the tower of the 14th-century Doddington Castle, St John's Church, and several meres and areas of woodland, including Chapel Wood and George's Wood.
 Also within the grounds is the large mere of Doddington Pool (or Doddington Lake), which is used for sailing, fishing and bird watching.
 The National Register of Historic Parks and Gardens lists 100 hectares of the grounds at grade II.

 Demographics

 According to the 2001 census, the parish had a population of 44.
 The parish had population figures of 51 (1801), 86 (1851), 70 (1901) and 1094 (1951).